 - Palonosetron (Aloxi)

 You get these medicines through a vein (IV) or by mouth.
-Aloxi keeps working for a few days, so it can prevent delayed nausea and vomiting.
+Akynzeo and Aloxi keep working for a few days, so they can prevent delayed nausea and vomiting.

 A few other types of drugs can also help: